ShinyTrinkets/twofold.js/README.md

 of Javascript files that expose extra functions, that will be available as tags.
 You can load the folder with `--funcs`:

-> $ 2fold --funcs folder --scan file
+> $ 2fold --funcs myFuncs --scan file

 Read more about it in the [Tags Documentation](/docs/doc-tags.md).